-CERN openlab began its sixth three-year phase at the start of 2018.
-Information about each of our projects — organised into four R&D topics — can be found below.
+CERN openlab began its seventh three-year phase at the start of 2021.
+Information about each of our projects — organised into five R&D topics — can be found below.

-In preparation for our new phase, CERN openlab recently published a white paper on future ICT challenges in scientific research.
-This identified 16 key challenge areas divided into four overarching R&D topics.
+CERN openlab recently published a white paper on future ICT challenges in scientific research.
+This identified 16 key challenge areas divided into five overarching R&D topics.

 R&D Topic 1: Data-Centre technologies and infrastructures